 This book awakened my love of astronomy.
 The Notes and Sources section at the end comes with several “recommended resources” that I hope to read.

-I doubt this book would change the minds of any anti-science Christians, but if you are Christian, and are just the slightest bit intrigued by the mysteries of our universe, I would recommend Star Struck.
+If you are Christian, and you are the slightest bit intrigued by the mysteries of our universe, I would recommend Star Struck.

 1) Is it understandable = 5